 Subjectively, a missing person is anyone whose whereabouts are not known and who is being sought by another person or other persons.

-The term “missing person” acquires an objective meaning when a person is formally reported as missing.
+The term “missing person” acquires an objective meaning when a person is formally reported as missing, or when an unidentified body is discovered.

 The police will search for missing persons who are considered at risk, for example children.
 However, a police investigation will not automatically be carried out in the case of a missing person who is not considered at risk, such as a mentally competent adult.